Which Of These Statements Is True About Xml

 • Verbosity: XML's tag-based structure can lead to larger file sizes compared to other data formats.

-• Complexity: XML can be complex to work with, especially for large and intricate documents.
+• Complexity: XML can be complex to work with, especially for large and detailed documents.

 • Performance: XML parsing can be resource-intensive, particularly for large XML documents.